abrar-aslam1/sb1-ko29dx-3/src/pages/pillars/incident-response-recovery.md

 For more details on creating a disaster recovery plan, check out our blog post on [How to Create a Disaster Recovery Plan](/blog/create-disaster-recovery-plan).

 Remember, quick and effective incident response can significantly minimize the impact of a security breach on your business.

+## Frequently Asked Questions

+### Q: What should be included in an incident response plan?
+A: An incident response plan should include roles and responsibilities, incident classification criteria, step-by-step response procedures, communication protocols, and contact information for key personnel and external resources.

+### Q: How quickly should we respond to a security incident?
+A: Response time can be critical.
+Aim to begin your response immediately upon detection.
+Your incident response plan should include timeframes for different types of incidents and severity levels.

+### Q: Should we inform our customers about a security breach?
+A: In many cases, yes.
+Many jurisdictions have laws requiring notification of affected individuals.
+Even when not legally required, transparency can help maintain customer trust.
+Consult with legal counsel to determine your obligations.

+### Q: How often should we test our incident response plan?
+A: Conduct a full test or simulation at least annually.
+Additionally, perform more frequent tabletop exercises (e.g., quarterly) to keep the team prepared and identify any gaps in the plan.

+### Q: What's the difference between incident response and disaster recovery?
+A: Incident response focuses on detecting, responding to, and mitigating the impact of a security incident.
+Disaster recovery is broader, focusing on restoring business operations after any type of major disruption, including but not limited to security incidents.